-- Rich in iron, phosphorous, selenium and vitamins A, B12, B2 and B5 (among others).
+- Rich in iron, phosphorus, selenium and vitamins A, B12, B2 and B5 (among others).

-Make sure to eat the yolks, because they contain pretty much all the nutrients!
+Make sure to eat the yolks, since they contain pretty much all the nutrients.

-Bottom Line: Eggs contain all 9 essential amino acids, are highly concentrated with vitamins and minerals and are among the best sources of choline you can get.
-Omega-3 enriched or pastured eggs are best.
+Eggs contain all 9 essential amino acids, are highly concentrated with vitamins and minerals and are among the best sources of choline you can get.
+Omega-3-enriched or pastured eggs are the best.

-Eggs score high on a scale called the satiety index, which means that eggs are particularly capable of making you feel full and eat fewer overall calories (12).
+Eggs score high on a scale called the satiety index, which means that eggs are particularly good at making you feel full and eat fewer overall calories (

-Eggs only contain trace amounts of carbohydrates, which means that they will not raise blood glucose levels.
+Also, they only contain trace amounts of carbohydrates, which means they will not raise your blood glucose levels.

-In a study of 30 overweight or obese women that ate either a bagel or eggs for breakfast, the egg group ended up eating less during lunch, the rest of the day and for the next 36 hours (13).
+In a study in 30 overweight or obese women that ate either a bagel or eggs for breakfast, the egg group ended up eating less during lunch, the rest of the day and for the next 36 hours (

-If you need any more reasons to eat eggs, they are cheap, go with almost any food and taste awesome.
+If you need any more reasons to eat eggs, they are also cheap, go with almost any food and taste great.

-If there was any food I'd be willing to classify as a superfood, it would be eggs.
+If any food deserves to be called a superfood, it’s eggs.